martinkorr/coreWar-optimizer/README.md

 # CoreWar

 A programming game introduced by A. K. Dewdney and D. G. Jones in 1984 where two or more so called "warriors" are put against each other to gain control of a virtual computer.
-The warriors core is based on an assembly language called Redcode.[1]
+The warriors core is based on an assembly language called Redcode.

 ## pMARS